On generating series of finitely presented operads: Symmetric and shuffle operads

 with the same initial conditions $y_{N+j}(0) = 0$ (cf. Remark~\ref{rem:shaf_comps_difur}), we obtain a system of equations of the desired form which is equivalent (up to the ghost variables $y_{N+j} = h_j$) to the initial system. \end{proof}

-\begin{rema} The number of the equations in the system of differential equations in some cases can be reduced.
-To do these, one can apply to the shuffle regular monomial operads the same methods as we have discussed in Subsections~\ref{sec::few_relations} and~\ref{sec::homology_algorithm} for the non-symmetric operads.
+\begin{rema} The number of equations in the system of differential equations~\eqref{eq:dif_system_cor} can in some cases be reduced.
+To do so, one can apply to the shuffle regular monomial operads the same methods as we have discussed in Subsections~\ref{sec::few_relations} and~\ref{sec::homology_algorithm} for the non-symmetric operads.
 The first of these methods is illustrated in Example~\ref{exam::NU3} below.
 We leave the detailed description of the algorithms to an interested reader. \end{rema}

-\begin{corollary} The exponential generating series $E_{\p}(z)$ of a finitely presented operad $\p$ with a shuffle regular Gr\"obner basis is differential algebraic over $\QQ$.\footnote{If we consider power series on two variables $t$ and $z$, then the coefficient ring $\QQ$ is replaced by the ring $\QQ[t]$ with the trivial differentiation $\frac{d}{dz} t = 0$.} That is, there exist a number $n\geq 0$ and a non-constant polynomial $\theta$ in $n+2$ variables such that
+\begin{corollary} The exponential generating series $E_{\p}(z)$ of a finitely presented operad $\p$ with a shuffle regular Gr\"obner basis is differential algebraic over $\QQ$.\footnote{If we consider power series in two variables $t$ and $z$, then the coefficient ring $\QQ$ is replaced by the ring $\QQ[t]$ with the trivial differentiation $\frac{d}{dz} t = 0$.} That is, there exist a number $n\geq 0$ and a non-constant polynomial $\theta$ in $n+2$ variables such that

 \end{corollary}